raulpcoelho/char-driver/README.md

 # Char Driver

-A char driver (C) and an application (python) that verifies the driver's functions.
+A char driver (C) and an application (python) that tests the driver's functions.